apache/trafficserver/doc/admin-guide/plugins/txn_box/dev/dev-extractor.en.rst

 For performance reasons string extractors are required to extract into transient context memory.
 If the output size isn't reasonably bounded at extraction time then it may be necessary to attempt the extraction, detect the transient memory length being insufficient, and trying again.
-To simplify this there is a class, :txb:`StringExtractor` to help with the implementation.
+To simplify this there is a class, `StringExtractor` to help with the implementation.
 This requires the extractor to implement the :code:`format` method and uses that to implement the :code:`extract` method.

 Example
 =======

 Consider an extractor for the inbound transaction count.
-The code is in :git:`plugin/src/Ex_Ssn.cc`.
+The code is in `plugin/src/Ex_Ssn.cc`.

 The implementation is done in two parts

 Specifically for extractor, the |TS| plugin API support must be extended to call :code:`TSHttpSsnTransactionCount` to perform the actual extraction.
 This is straight forward.
-A method is added to the HTTP session support class :code:`ts::HttpSsn` in :git:`plugin/include/txn_box/ts_util.h`.
+A method is added to the HTTP session support class :code:`ts::HttpSsn` in `plugin/include/txn_box/ts_util.h`.

 .. code-block:: cpp